magz-dev/max-fit-app/TESTING.md

 -  I want to see my order history.
 -  I want to be able to update and save my personal information.

+User has the ability and function to view their order history and the ability to update and amend personal information.

 ![image](https://github.com/magz-dev/sport-style-hub/assets/97630146/1adb2f7d-bc51-496d-9dd5-a6d0ef59897d)

 - - -

 -  I want to leave reviews of products I have purchased.
 -  I want to be able to edit my reviews.

+User has the ability to leave reviews of products upon purchasing and has the ability to amend their reviews of said products.

 ![image](https://github.com/magz-dev/sport-style-hub/assets/97630146/8675a828-ed7b-4059-9631-ec68ebb953f9)